 Author: Dr Claudia Ng, BSc, DC

 Most people in the Hong Kong (HK) region have experienced a headache at some stage in their lives.
-Previous research by specialists has found that while the rate of migraines and other headaches in HK have been lesser than in Western communities, it is higher than in mainland China.
+Previous research by specialists has found that while the rate of migraines and other headaches in HK is lesser than in Western communities, it is higher than in mainland China.

 If you’re tired of having your daily routine affected by headaches, there are plenty of resources for you to get the help you need.
 There are a range of specialist clinics across Hong Kong who can help direct you to the most appropriate treatment path.
 Any questions?
 Feel free to contact us for assistance.